Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

   </tr>
 </table>

 The power and sensor systems are crucial to the vehicle's ability to navigate the challenges of the competition.
-For this project, our vehicle is powered by an [EP-0136 Raspberry Pi UPS](https://wiki.52pi.com/index.php?title=EP-0136) (Uninterruptible Power Supply), with 2x 18650 Lithium-Ion as the energy source.
+For this project, our vehicle is powered by an [EP-0136 Raspberry Pi UPS](https://wiki.52pi.com/index.php?title=EP-0136) (Uninterruptible Power Supply), with 2x 18650 Lithium-ion as the energy source.
 The UPS maintains a stable 5V output to the Raspberry Pi 5 even during fluctuations.
 It also has built-in charging and voltage regulation circuits, allowing continuous operation while also recharging the batteries when external power is connected.
 The batteries are connected in series to provide a nominal voltage of 7.4V and a combined capacity of around 4000 mAh, depending on the cells used.
 This setup is capable of delivering a continuous current of around 20 Amps, which is sufficient to supply to the robot for various tasks.
 This setup ensures that the Raspberry Pi won't shut down unexpectedly, allowing uninterrupted data processing and decision-making throughout the run.

 The motors, however, require a higher voltage — at least 6V, and to ensure reliable performance, the N20 motor power is supplied through a step-up converter that increases 5V to 12V.
 Because the motor power is separate from the Raspberry Pi, the standard on/off switch could not fully control the system.
 To solve this, a MOSFET and a 4.4 kΩ resistor were added between the gate and source, with the drain connected to the negative side of the step-up converter.
 This allows the robot to be safely powered on and off while supplying sufficient power to both the Raspberry Pi and the motors.